2023 Most Popular General Biology Master's Degree Schools in Florida

 The following schools top our list of the Most Popular General Biology Master's Degree Colleges.

-Our 2023 rankings named Florida Atlantic University the most popular school in Florida for general biology students working on their master’s degree.
-FAU is a fairly large public school located in the small city of Boca Raton.
+Our analysis found Florida Atlantic University to be the most popular school for general biology students who want to pursue a master’s degree in Florida.
+FAU is a fairly large public school located in the city of Boca Raton.

 Of the 55 students majoring in biology at FAU, 35% are male and 65% are female.

-A rank of #2 on this year’s list means Nova Southeastern University is a great place for general biology students working on their master’s degree.
-Located in the large suburb of Fort Lauderdale, NUS Florida is a private not-for-profit school with a very large student population.
+The in-demand master’s degree programs at Nova Southeastern University helped the school earn the #2 place on this year’s ranking of the most popular general biology schools in Florida.
+Located in the large suburb of Fort Lauderdale, NUS Florida is a private not-for-profit school with a fairly large student population.

 About 60% of the students majoring in biology at the school are women while 40% are male.

-Full General Biology at Nova Southeastern University Report
+Read full report on General Biology at Nova Southeastern University

 Of the 37 students majoring in biology at UCF, 30% are male and 70% are female.